-5. Given that the Court seems to indicate that Rogers is inapplicable when a use is "at least in part" as a source indicator, should uncertainty be resolved against a defendant?
+6. Given that the Court seems to indicate that Rogers is inapplicable when a use is "at least in part" as a source indicator, should uncertainty be resolved against a defendant?
 For example, in Diece-Lisa Indus. v.
 Disney Store USA, LLC, No. 2:20-cv-09147-TJH-JC (C.D.
 Cal.
 May 1, 2024), plaintiff alleged reverse confusion based on its rights in a LOTS OF HUGS stuffed animal.
 Disney used a character, "Lots-o-Huggin Bear," in its film Toy Story 3.
 Is a character's name "use as a mark"?
 Does it matter if the character appears in multiple books and video games?
-If Disney calls a stuffed toy Lots-o-Huggin Bear and sells it in connection with other Toy Story merchandise, does that disentitle it to Rogers protection for the Toy Story 3 film?
+If Disney calls a stuffed toy Lots-o-Huggin Bear and sells it in connection with other Toy Story merchandise, does that disentitle it to Rogers protection for the underlying Toy Story 3 film?

-6. Is use in a title use as an indication of source?
+7. Is use in a title use as an indication of source?
 The PTO has historically applied a rule that a single title does not serve as a trademark for the underlying work, but that a series title can serve a trademark function.
 What should that mean, after Jack Daniel's, for a new television series?
 See, e.g., Akc Global, LLC v.
 Netflix, Inc., 2023 U.S. Dist.
 LEXIS 103057 (C.D.
 Cal.
 June 13, 2023) (plaintiff metal band, A Killer's Confession, sued Netflix over its use of the title "The Confession Killer" for its documentary series).
 In addition, courts have been willing to protect single titles with secondary meaning.
 What should that mean, after Jack Daniel's, for the movie title Ginger and Fred?
 If "Ginger Rogers" has secondary meaning for the actor/dancer, does that mean that the book title Ginger Rogers: A Biography serves as an indication of source for the book?
+See Davis v.
+Blue Tongue Films, 2024 WL 5182630 (9th Cir.
+Dec.
+20, 2024) (plaintiff's book was called Gringo, and so was defendant's movie; Rogers held inapplicable at motion to dismiss stage given allegations that defendant chose the name "Gringo" to suggest an association between the book and the movie, displayed the mark in similar ways, and distributed the movie through Amazon, which also distributed the book, which supported an inference that the filmmakers used the title to identify the source of the movie).

 Suppose a book, My Summer at Wal-Mart, becomes a major hit and is adapted for a television series.
 When the book was unknown, its title was not serving as an indicator of source and thus was potentially eligible for Rogers; should marketplace success, and/or the addition of a TV series, change the legal analysis?
 See Davis v.
 Amazon.com, 2023 WL 8113299 (C.D.
 Cal.
 Nov.
 2, 2023).